CLIMBING MOUNT MERU IN ARUSHA NATIONAL PARK WITH UHURU TRAILS BY AFRICANMECCA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-EAST AFRICA SAFARI TRIP IDEA FOR ARUSHA IN NORTHERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR ARUSHA IN NORTHERN TANZANIA

 When visiting Arusha, we recommend experiencing some of the surrounding Arusha attractions and cultural activities before your Northern Tanzania safari to Serengeti (wildebeest migration), Ngorongoro Crater, Lake Manyara and Tarangire.
 You may hike Mount Meru or Mount Kilimanjaro to experience a full day trek or multiple days climb, or even explore Arusha National Park for an adventurous canoeing experience on Momella Lakes combined with a game drive.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.